chd-vicis/seng637-a4/seng637-a4-team_number.md

   ```
   return new Range(l, u);
   ```
   This mutation was including a post-increment operation to the variable l (assumption not u, not sure what local variable 2 is).
-However, since the above line of code will still return the original value of l and the variable value is only used once in the above line of code, this post-increment operation has no effect on the returned value.
+However, since the above line of code will still return the original value of l and this variable is only used once in the above line of code, thus this post-increment operation has no effect on the returned value.
 Therefore, this mutation introduces an equivalent mutant that can not be killed and thus survived.<br>

 9. Mutation #9 (on line #225, mutation #4)<br>
   Mutation applied by Pitest tool - Decremented (a--) double local variable number 4 on method Range.combine(Range range1, Range range2).
 This mutant was applied on the following line:
   ```
   return new Range(l, u);
   ```
   This mutation was including a post-decrement operation to the variable u (assumption not l, not sure what local variable 4 is).
-However, since the above line of code will still return the original value of u and the variable value is only used once in the above line of code, this post-decrement operation has no effect on the returned value.
+However, since the above line of code will still return the original value of u and this variable is only used once in the above line of code, thus this post-decrement operation has no effect on the returned value.
 Therefore, this mutation introduces an equivalent mutant that can not be killed and thus survived.<br>

 10. Mutation #10 (on line #475, mutation #1)<br>
   Mutation applied by Pitest tool - Incremented (a++) double field lower on method Range.toString().
 This mutant was applied on the following line:
   ```
   return ("Range[" + this.lower + "," + this.upper + "]");
   ```
   This mutation was including a post-increment operation to the variable lower.
-However, since the above line of code will still return the original value of lower and the variable value is only used once in the above line of code, this post-increment operation has no effect on the returned value.
+However, since the above line of code will still return the original value of lower and this variable is only used once in the above line of code, thus this post-increment operation has no effect on the returned value.
 Therefore, this mutation introduces an equivalent mutant that can not be killed and thus survived.<br>

 # Report all the statistics and the mutation score for each test class